-Peter Wilken is the Director of Vancouver-based Biocube: a portable technology that processes biodiesel on site from whatever feedstock (starter material) is available.
+Peter Wilken is the Director of Vancouver-based Biocube: a portable technology that processes biodiesel on-site from whatever feedstock (starter material) is available.
 With the right feedstock, the Biocube can produce B100-quality biodiesel.
 That is, biodiesel can be used just like regular diesel, without any engine modifications.

 Ian Thomson is the president of the Advanced Biofuels Canada.
 He has been active in biofuel for nearly 15 years, and one of the first people to get biodiesel use into big transportation fleets in BC.
 His work has revolved around both increasing biodiesel production in Canada and creating a greater demand for it.

 According to Wilken, biodiesel production in Canada is hampered by one crucial factor: US subsidies.
 “The Canadian biodiesel industry just can’t compete when effectively, the US gets a 35% handout,” says Wilken of the grants, subsidies and other policies that American biodiesel producers benefit from.
 “It’s crazy.
 We have all the resources at our fingertips,” says Wilken, “And yet it is all exported.
 We have no processing industry of any note.”

 Wilken sees biodiesel consumption in Canada in a similarly pessimistic light, explaining that biodiesel is difficult to obtain, and is often present only in very low percentage blends: typically 2%.

 Thomson holds a different view. “[Biodiesel use] has increased hugely,” in recent years, he says.
 “In 2006, we might have seen renewable content in diesel maybe at 5 million litres (I don’t know what the numbers are -it was tiny), and today it’s well over 200 million litres.
 So in the last 10 years, it’s grown 20-fold.”

 And Thomson sees the trend continuing.
 “Biodiesel and renewable diesel — which is a different type of renewable diesel fuel—their numbers are going up and up,” says Thomson.
 “And they will continue to go up as policies that require low carbon become increasingly demanding.”

-Both Thomson and Wilken agree that government policy has a significant impact on biodiesel.
+Both Thomson and Wilken agree that government policy significantly impacts biodiesel.
 However, they differ in their opinions about the effectiveness of current policy.